gotchoices/MyCHIPs/doc/learn-protocol.md

 The lift algorithm compares the actual tally balance to the *desired* balance to arrive at a lift capacity.

-As of February, 2022 lifts have been generalized to include transactions that move upstream or downstrem (technically a *drop*).
+As of February, 2022 lifts have been generalized to include transactions that move upstream *or downstream* (technically a *drop*).
 Previously segments were linked by joining tallies together stock-to-foil.
 So one could only consider a lift or a drop across the complete segment.

-Now tallies are linked together according to their capacity to flow (lift) value in either the upstream or downstream direction.
+Now tallies are linked together according to their capacity to flow (lift) value in either the stock-to-foil or foil-to-stock direction.
-A single tally might simultaneously be a candidate for a lift and a drop, as a member of different segments.
+In fact, a single tally might simultaneously be a candidate for a lift and a drop, as a member of different segments.
 This will allow much more flexibility for users in controlling their accumulated balances.

+So as the terms *upstream* and *downstream* are used in relation to a lift, *upstream* simply means in the direction we want the lift value to flow and *downstream* means the opposite.

 ### Route Discovery Protocol
-Having identified local segments that have capacity for a potential lift, each site then needs a way to cooperate with peer sites to gather just enough information so it can reasonably initiate lifts or participate in others' lifts.
+Having identified *local* segments that have capacity for a potential lift, each site then needs a way to cooperate with *foreign* peer sites to gather just enough information so it can reasonably initiate lifts or participate in others' lifts.

-Each site needs to know whether a potential external route exists where:
+Each site needs to know whether a potential external route might exist where:
-- a lift can be initiated through the top of a local segment (B1->A3); and
+- a lift can be initiated through the top of a given local segment (B1->A3); and
-- for circular lifts: the lift will return to us via the bottom of the segment (C1->B3).
+- for circular lifts: the lift will return to us via the bottom of the segment (C1->B3); or
+- for linear lifts: the lift will arrive at the desired destination entity (Xn);

 In our scenario, site B doesn't really need to know many details about the route--just whether one or more such paths exist.
 The route may pass through many other sites on its way back to C1.
 In fact, it may pass through some sites more than once, traversing multiple segments.

-Once site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as a single *node* in the lift--almost as though it were a single entity.
+Once site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as an integral *node* in the lift--almost as though it were a single entity.
 The lift will be committed (or canceled) in a single, atomic transaction on behalf of all the nodes belonging to the segment.

 Route discovery requests can be initiated in two ways: